gazebosim/docs/tools/branch_comparisons.md

 When it says "There isn’t anything to compare," this means no pull requests need to be forward-ported.

-Otherwise, those branches could use a forward-port pull request, see instructions on the
+Otherwise, those branches could use a forward-port pull request.
+See the instructions on the
 [contributing guide](https://ignitionrobotics.org/docs/all/contributing#process).

 * **B**: Blueprint